Bloggers have a love-hate relationship with Blogging Income Reports.

 I am a scaredy-cat.

-I have already taken a step toward my Passive Income goal by creating digital printables which I sell in my shop here.
+I have already taken a step toward my Passive Income goal by creating digital content which I sell in my shop here.

 Gaining clients is super easy if people are able to decipher what you do within 2 minutes after they land on your blog.